Backlash (2009): Main event matches

 A six-man tag team match for the WWE Championship pitting champion Triple H, Batista, and Shane McMahon against The Legacy (Randy Orton, Cody Rhodes, and Ted DiBiase) was next with the stipulation that if Triple H or any member of his team got counted out, disqualified, pinned, or submitted, Orton would become the new WWE champion.
 The match started with Triple H and Orton brawling to the backstage area while Batista and McMahon continued to wrestle The Legacy.
 Once the two fought their way back to the ring, the match revolved around The Legacy isolating every member of their opponents, preventing any way for them to make a tag.
 After Batista was tagged in, the action went outside of the ring.
 Triple H was tagged back in, and Batista was about to use a steel chair outside on The Legacy, but per the stipulation, Triple H would have lost the title on disqualification, leading to Triple H stopping Batista.
 The distraction was enough for Orton to strike Triple H with an RKO, but Triple H still kicked out at two.
 The bell was rung without the referee signaling for it, leading to the referee being distracted long enough for Orton to nail Triple H with a devastating punt.
 Orton then pinned Triple H to win the title.
 Following the match, Triple H was taken out on a stretcher.

-Edge won the World Heavyweight Championship for a record-tying fifth time.
+SmackDown's Edge defeated Raw's John Cena to win the World Heavyweight Championship for a record-tying fifth time; as a result of the win, the title was transferred from Raw to SmackDown.

 In the main event, John Cena defended the World Heavyweight Championship against Edge in a Last Man Standing match.
 The match started as a heavy brawl between the two but ended up on the outside, with Edge and Cena using the steel steps as a weapon, as they threw each other into it, threw it at each other.
 Edge executed a spear on Cena.
 After the two ended up on the broadcast table, Cena threw Edge into the crowd with the Attitude Adjustment.
 The two fought around the arena, going into the surrounding lobby until they made their way to the stage, leading to interference from Big Show, who chokeslammed Cena through a nearby spotlight that exploded; Cena was unable to stand, meaning Edge won the title.
 Cena was taken out of the arena on a stretcher as the event came to a close.